 - Use of Wellness Recovery Action Plan® (WRAP®)

 Whether we are looking at housing, education, healthcare, or employment, having an awareness and understanding of empowerment and recovery is critical to progress.
 Their staff bring a unique combination of systems knowledge, clinical insight, and lived experience to deliver training and supports that truly make a difference for the people of our communities.

 All Recovery Institute programs provide rich learning opportunities while also incorporating time for personal and organization-focused reflection to identify goals for change and identify steps forward.
 Activities may include virtual or in-person workshops, consultation sessions, strategic planning exercises, site visits, focus groups, and staff surveys.
 Some activities are conducted with a single site, allowing the deep exploration of issues and goals specific to that agency.
 Other activities bring people together from across agencies to facilitate collaboration and learning throughout the system.

 To inquire about training or consultation for your agency, please fill out this form.

 To see our current list of public offerings and register for an upcoming event, go here.

 Certified Community Behavioral Health Center (CCBHC) requirements

-As agencies across the US work to adopt a Certified Community Behavioral Health Center (CCBHC) model, organizational leaders are working to adopt new strategies for consumer engagement and foster self-direction among people they support.
+As agencies across the US work to adopt a Certified Community Behavioral Health Center (CCBHC) model, organizational leaders are working to implement new strategies for consumer engagement and foster self-direction among people they support.
 Implementing person-centered treatment planning and effectively using professional peer providers are essential in achieving this important shift in behavioral healthcare.
 The Recovery Institute team works closely with agency leaders to meet these new quality standards and realize the benefits of this exciting opportunity.

 You can read more about each Recovery Institute program by clicking on the menu to the right.